fscorrupt/awesome-stars/README.md

 - [esrrhs/pingtunnel](https://github.com/esrrhs/pingtunnel) - Pingtunnel is a tool that send TCP/UDP traffic over ICMP
 - [11notes/docker-socket-proxy](https://github.com/11notes/docker-socket-proxy) - Access your docker socket safely as read-only, rootless and distroless
 - [rfwatson/octoplex](https://github.com/rfwatson/octoplex) - 🐙 Octoplex is a Docker-native live video restreamer.
-- [pocket-id/pocket-id](https://github.com/pocket-id/pocket-id) - An easy-to-use OAuth 2.0 and OpenID Connect provider that lets users sign in to your services with their passkeys.
+- [pocket-id/pocket-id](https://github.com/pocket-id/pocket-id) - An easy-to-use OpenID Connect Certified™ and OAuth 2.0 provider that lets users sign in to your applications with passkeys.
 - [opencode-ai/opencode](https://github.com/opencode-ai/opencode) - A powerful AI coding agent.
 Built for the terminal.
 - [mcuadros/ofelia](https://github.com/mcuadros/ofelia) - A docker job scheduler (aka. crontab for docker)
 - [JasonLovesDoggo/caddy-defender](https://github.com/JasonLovesDoggo/caddy-defender) - Caddy module to block or manipulate requests originating from AIs or cloud services trying to train on your websites